Rentokil & Terminix have joined forces

 Colour: Black with white stripes.

 Behaviour: These are very common spiders in North America.
-They don’t build webs.
-Instead they stalk their prey before pouncing on it.
-They eat insects or spiders smaller than them, usually feeding on mosquitoes too.
+Zebra jumping spiders don’t build webs – instead, they stalk their prey before pouncing on it.
+They eat insects or spiders smaller than themselves, usually feeding on mosquitoes too.

 Frequently Asked Questions